akuznecov/forever-initscript/README.md

 ## Configuration

-Edit /etc/forever.d/example.conf with you settings.
+Edit /etc/forever.d/example.conf with your settings.

 You may rename it corresponding to your application name for better identification with multiple NodeJS apps